The Evolution of CPR: A Journey Through History

 Modern CPR

-In the early 1960s, a team of researchers led by Dr. James Jude, Dr. Peter Safar, and Dr. William Kouwenhoven developed the first modern technique for cardiopulmonary resuscitation.
+In the 1960, a team of researchers led by Dr. James Jude, Dr. Peter Safar, and Dr. William Kouwenhoven developed the first modern technique for cardiopulmonary resuscitation.
 This technique, which combined chest compressions and artificial respiration, became known as CPR.

 The development of CPR was a breakthrough in emergency medicine.
 Before its invention, there was no effective treatment for cardiac arrest, and the survival rate for individuals who experienced sudden cardiac arrest was less than 10%.